drag

 Looking for more thought-provoking reads?
 Try our Life section.

-The condition of our skin is heavily linked to our hormones and our hormones are linked to our emotions, and more specifically, our sex lives.
-This got me thinking: does having good, healthy and emotionally fulfilling sex lead to clearer skin?
+As I get older and learn more about what it means to be a woman, I’m constantly surprised by how much our hormones impact us.
+I mean it makes sense, it just feels like information we should know more about.
+We know the condition of our skin is heavily linked to our hormones and that our hormones are linked to our emotions — especially when it comes to our sex lives.
+And this got me thinking: can having good, healthy and emotionally fulfilling sex lead to clearer skin?

 Recent research from sex toy retailer Lovehoney (that recently opened its first pop-up Orgasmic Skin Clinic) says yes.
 According to their survey, 73 per cent of people reported a post-orgasm glow, while 37 per cent actually reported clearer skin.